-A safe jobsite starts with safe drivers
+A safe jobsite starts with safe drivers - Canadian Contractor

 Make sure you’re monitoring your fleet– regardless of size

-The COR is the gold standard safety program within the construction industry.
+COR is the gold standard safety program within the construction industry.
 It’s an extensive system used to both measure a company’s safety management system and integrate safety principles into all aspects of business.
-I see the COR as a foundation for safety culture.
+I see COR as a foundation for safety culture.
 It’s going to ensure your team has the right training and safety fundamentals in place.
 But it’s not always enough– investing in technology to identify, measure and address driver performance is also crucial.

 Whether you have five vehicles or 50, monitoring and tracking your fleet is the only way to achieve real results.
 As the saying goes, “that which gets measured gets done.”
 Data from your vehicles GPS can provide the needed information to know what is happening on the road, even when there are no incidents.
 When patterns start to emerge for specific drivers the data can help correct poor driving behaviours before they result in an accident.
 Having visibility to your fleet allows you to set goals, measure what matters and benchmark it so you can tell what’s working and what’s not.